ogordev/42-excellence/C.md

 the rank of the byte in the ram is called the address. therefore each byte has it's own address.

+we will declare the ram that we will need to store data and make calculations on and then we will give precise instructions to the micro-processor to manipulate our data and make the needed calculations and subsequently communicate that to the the inputs/outputs.

+the code that we write needs to be compiled from something that we humans can grasp into a series of binary numbers that the computers can understand.

 # basic program syntax